DantSu/php-osm-static-api/docs/classes/DantSu/OpenStreetMapStaticAPI/MapData.md

 #### Return Value:

- **int** : OpenStreetMap tile id of the given longitude and zoom
+ **int[]** : OpenStreetMap tile id and pixel position of the given longitude and zoom

 ---
 ### ::latToYTile

-Convert latitude and zoom to vertical OpenStreetMap tile number.
+Convert latitude and zoom to vertical OpenStreetMap tile number and pixel position.